 Lee has used his considerable skill as a storyteller to tell stories from an African-American point of view.
 He said: “It comes down to this: black people were stripped of our identities when we were brought here, and it’s been a quest since then to define who we are.”

 But he’s also used his voice and influence to wade into controversies.
 He’s made pointed – some would say inflammatory and outrageous – comments about the late actor and National Rifle Association advocate Charlton Heston, the government response to Hurricane Katrina, and George Zimmerman, the man who shot Trayvon Martin.
 His pugnacious stances have drawn criticism from politicians and others.
 While Lee has apologized, he’s also offered insights into how living as a black man in America has shaped his point of view.

 If you can get past the initial shock value of some of Lee’s comments, it’s possible to appreciate where he is coming from.
 It takes moxie to disrupt public discourse, and Lee has it.

-People with moxie appreciate those who made the way for their success.
+People with moxie appreciate those who made way for their success.

 Backstage at the Oscars, Trevor Noah caught a glimpse of Lee hastily scribbling notes on a notepad.
 It was his acceptance speech, just in case he needed it.

 He did.
-The brief speech acknowledged 400 years of slavery in America, and took note of the fact that February is Black History Month.
+The brief speech acknowledged 400 years of slavery in America and noted that February is Black History Month.

-“Before the world tonight, I give praise to my ancestors who built our country, along with the genocide of our native people.
+“Before the world tonight, I praise my ancestors who built our country, along with the genocide of our native people.
 We all connect with our ancestors.
-We will have love, wisdom, we’ll regain our humanity.
+We will have love and wisdom; we’ll regain our humanity.
 It will be a powerful moment,” he said.

-Lee also honored his grandmother, the daughter of a slave, who graduated from Spellman College and went on to make sure he went to college, too.
+Lee also honored his grandmother, the daughter of a slave, who graduated from Spellman College and made sure he went to college, too.